About herpes simplex mouth infection

 The lining of your child’s mouth might be swollen and red, and you might be able to see lots of tiny blisters or ulcers.

-The major complication of herpes simplex mouth infections is poor fluid intake.
-This is because your child’s sore mouth makes swallowing painful and difficult.
+The major complication of a herpes simplex virus mouth infection is poor fluid intake and dehydration.
+This is because gingivostomatitis makes swallowing painful and difficult.

-When to see your doctor about symptoms of herpes simplex mouth infection
+Does your child need to see a doctor about herpes simplex mouth infection?

 Treatment for herpes simplex mouth infection